ADudhe01/Pokedex/README.md

 - 🔄 **Error Handling** - Graceful error states with retry functionality
 - 📊 **Results Counter** - See how many Pokémon match your search
 - 🌍 **Complete Pokédex** - All 1,118 Pokémon from every region and generation
+- 📱 **Fully Responsive** - Perfect on all devices from 320px to 4K displays
+- 🎯 **Touch Optimized** - Smooth touch interactions on mobile devices

 ## 🚀 Getting Started